 2. Decide on a Metal for the Band

 Traditionally, engagement rings (and wedding bands) are made of yellow gold, white gold, silver, or platinum, but rose gold has emerged as a fresh, modern alternative in recent years.
 While platinum appears to be very similar to silver, it is significantly more expensive due to its higher density (and is also rarer).
 Some metals scratch more easily than others, so keep your lifestyle in mind—along with your budget, of course—before deciding how important metals are in the final decision.
-You should also consider whether or not you want stones set in the band(s).
+You should also consider whether or not you want stones set in the women’s diamond wedding bands.